maiatoday/maiatoday.github.io/content/post/wrapped2023/index.md

 ```kotlin
 val lines = path.asAndroidPath().flatten(0.5f)
 ```
-The 0.5f paramter in the flatten call is the error that the flatten call allows, 0.5 is half a pixel.
+The 0.5f parameter in the flatten call is the error that the flatten call allows, 0.5 is half a pixel.
 You can also see we need to convert again to an `AndroidPath` because the `flatten` method is only available on Android paths.
 We animate a progress variable so we can loop from say 0% to 10% and so on up to 100% and then start again.
 Then in the modifier `onDrawBehind` function lambde we loop through the `lines` and draw only those lines up to a the progress variable.
 The animation is caused by only some of the path subsections being drawn and more and more of them being drawn as the progerss increases.